ShadowPhone vs FeedFlux

 Is ShadowPhone better than FeedFlux for Instagram automation?

-For operators managing more than a handful of accounts, ShadowPhone provides significantly more depth: 57+ automation modules, server-side orchestration, GrapheneOS account isolation, AI content generation, and support for up to 500 accounts.
+For operators managing more than a handful of accounts, ShadowPhone provides significantly more depth: registered workflow modules, server-side orchestration, GrapheneOS account isolation, AI content generation, and support for up to 500 accounts.
 FeedFlux is a simpler tool with lower pricing, suited for small-scale operators who need basic engagement automation on 1-10 accounts.
 The right choice depends on your scale and operational requirements.

 Does FeedFlux use real devices like ShadowPhone?

 Yes, both platforms execute automation on real Android devices through the native Instagram app.
-The difference is in architecture: FeedFlux runs entirely locally through a desktop app connected via USB, while ShadowPhone uses a server-side Brain/Executor model with GrapheneOS-based device sandboxing.
-Both avoid APIs and emulators, but ShadowPhone's approach provides stronger account isolation and independent execution.
+The difference is in architecture: FeedFlux runs locally through a desktop app connected via USB, while ShadowPhone uses a server-side Brain with a connected desktop Executor and GrapheneOS-based profile separation.
+Both avoid Instagram API and emulator execution.

 Why is ShadowPhone more expensive than FeedFlux?